 We began our review of the Black Country Plan in 2017 and held a public consultation for eight weeks in July 2017 to September 2017 on the issues facing us and some possible solutions.

 We are now working on the next stage of the Plan Review which is a Draft Plan for Consultation (Regulation 18).
 We have published our current evidence which can be viewed Draft Plan for Consultation Preparations Reg.18.
-We intend to hold a formal 8 week public consultation on the Draft Plan in Autumn 2020 where we will be asking Members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
+We intend to hold a formal 8 week public consultation on the Draft Plan in summer 2021 where we will be asking Members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
 You can find out about the timetable for future stages of the Plan preparation.
 As we prepare the Draft Plan for Consultation we will update our website with details of the evidence base, timetables and details of the public consultation.
-For more information on the Black Country Plan process and why we need to produce a Local Plan, please see the attached Key Questions.
+For more information on the Black Country Plan process and why we need to produce a Local Plan, please see the attached Key FAQs.